 The Green Lady – just off the Paulina Brown Line stop, not far from Northdown – will be presenting an assortment of beers from downstate IL and St. Louis breweries!
 That’s right, they’re coming to you!

-In 2013 we were nominated for a SAVEUR award for Best Wine or Beer Blog.
+In 2013 and 2014 we were nominated for a SAVEUR award for Best Wine or Beer Blog.
 The magazine had this to say about the finalists; “These six blogs illuminate, inform, and—in the very best way—inspire us to drink.”